Cog-Creators/Red-DiscordBot/docs/framework_events.rst

     Dispatched when a new modlog case is created

-    :param redbot.core.modlog.Case case: The modlog case associated to this event
+    :param redbot.core.modlog.Case case: The modlog case associated with this event.

 .. py:method:: Red.on_modlog_case_edit(case)

     Dispatched when a modlog case is edited

-    :param redbot.core.modlog.Case case: The modlog case associated to this event
+    :param redbot.core.modlog.Case case: The modlog case associated with this event.

 RPC Server
 ^^^^^^^^^^